smart-window/audio/README.md

 ## Getting started with Twilio
 Twilio Media Streams provides a raw stream of any audio which can be forked via Google Speech-to-Text to Jupita.
 When the transcriptions are received Jupita will apply timestamps to create the utterances in the order in which they occurred.
 There is a timestamp in each payload that increments from the time the stream starts.
 Two streams are sent for the call and they are independently transcribed and fed into Jupita via .JSON format.
 All of this happens in real time during the audio.

-## Using Google Cloud Speech-to-Text
-The Twilio [TwiML](https://www.twilio.com/docs/glossary/what-is-twilio-markup-language-twiml) <stream> command streams audio to a WebSocket server.
+The Twilio [TwiML](https://www.twilio.com/docs/glossary/what-is-twilio-markup-language-twiml) <stream> command streams audio to any WebSocket server.
 Your Twilio account creates and manages a virtual phone number.
 The new Stream command takes the audio and sends it to a configured WebSocket which runs on a simple App Engine flexible environment.
-From there, the audio is sent to Google Speech-to-Text.
-Once a transcription is created, real-time analytics can be performed by Jupita.
+From there, the audio is sent to Google Speech-to-Text, transcribed and sent to Jupita in real-time.
+The provided Jupita Node.js audio application handles this entire process end-to-end.

-The Jupita Node.js audio application sends your audio to Twilio Media Streams which in turn is transcribed using Google Speech to Text.
 Media Streams can stream audio to and from any call made either to a phone, SIP, or any Twilio Voice SDK product, however you can send any audio to Media Streams with any websocket endpoint that can accept and send base64 encoded audio.

 ## Configuring your phone number
 You’ll need a [Twilio phone number](https://support.twilio.com/hc/en-us/articles/223135247-How-to-Search-for-and-Buy-a-Twilio-Phone-Number-from-Console).
-You’ll need to configure your phone number to respond with TwiML (which stands for Twilio Markup Language).
-It’s a tag-based language much like HTML, which will pass off control via a webhook that expects TwiML that you provide.
+You’ll need to configure your phone number to respond with TwiML (Twilio Markup Language).
+It’s a tag-based language much like HTML, which will pass off control via a webhook based on your TwiML settings.

 Next, navigate to your list phone numbers and choose your new number.
 On the number settings screen, scroll down to the Voice section.
 There is a field labelled “A Call Comes In”.
 Here, choose TwiML Bin from the drop down and select the plus button next to the field to create a new TwiML Bin.

 ## Creating a TwiML Bin
 TwiML Bins are a serverless solution that can seamlessly host TwiML instructions.
 Using a TwiML Bin prevents you from needing to set up a webhook handler in your own web-hosted environment.

-Give your TwiML Bin a Friendly Name that you can remember later.
+Give your TwiML Bin a friendly Name that you can remember later.
 In the Body field, enter the following code, replacing the URL attribute of the <Stream> tag and the phone number contained in the body of the <Dial> tag.

 ```
 <?xml version="1.0" encoding="UTF-8"?>